panda-re/panda/panda/docs/maintenance_plan.md

 ### Pandalog
 All functions and types in panda/include/panda/api/plog.h
 * Plog metadata (header and chunk structures)
-* The functions available for reading/writing/seeking through plogs
+* Functions for reading/writing/seeking through plogs
-* Relevant files: plog-cc.hpp, plog-cc-bridge.h

 Notes:
 * The Pandalog is based upon Google's protocol buffers.
 Critical low-level details about protocol buffers will remain constant within a major version of Panda, including
 ** The version of protocol buffers used (2 vs 3)
 ** Slot numbering for messages or message fields
+* Pandalog is chunked and encrypted.
+These details will be not change except across a major revision.
+* A minor revision number change may add features, and thus may add new pandalog message types.
+Thus it is possible that a pandalog can only be generated and consumed by code *after* a particular minor revision number.

 ### Python interface
 * All the functions exposed by PyPANDA in the pandare.panda class are part of the PANDA API.
 These functions are already documented at panda-re.github.io/panda.html.

 Notes:
-    PyPANDA could perhaps have its own versioning or be in its own repo?
+* PyPANDA could perhaps have its own versioning or be in its own repo

 ### Docker
 * The Dockerfile will not move locations without a major version change.
 * The Ubuntu version the dockerfile is based on will not change without a minor version change.

 ### Scripts
-Do we consider anything in panda/scripts to be part of the API?
+[Do we consider anything in panda/scripts to be part of the API?]

 ## Restructure and Splitting of Existing PANDA Repository